ibm-cloud-docs/account/tagging_resources.md

 {: shortdesc}

 To see a full list of tags in your account, go to **Manage** > **Account** in the {{site.data.keyword.cloud}} console, and select **Tags**.
+{: ui}

 You can apply **user tags** to organize your resources and easily find them later or help you with identifying specific team usage or cost allocation.
-By clicking **Access management tags**, you can create tags to control access to your resources without requiring updates to your IAM policies.
+By creating **access management tags**, you can control access to your resources without requiring updates to your IAM policies.

 ## Tagging rules
 {: #limits}